Astrophysical sources and acceleration mechanisms: Secondary particles: -rays and neutrinos

 \subsection{Neutrino detection}

-A neutrino telescope measures the neutrino interaction in the unit of time, so we have the event rate ($\mathrm{s}^{-1}$) at time $T$.
+A neutrino telescope measures the neutrino interactions in the unit of time, so we have the event rate ($\mathrm{s}^{-1}$) at time $T$.
 Neutrinos produced by astrophysical sources go toward the detector and interact with water producing a muon above 1 TeV according to Eq. \eqref{muo} and the muon follows the same path of neutrino: the light produced by the passage of the muon is measured or, if the neutrinos interact close to the detector, there is the detection of the cascade produced by the particles.

-We have astrophysical information about the neutrino flux and the response of the detector is included in the \textit{neutrino effective area} $A_\nu^{eff}(E)$, an experimental parameter which depends on the energy and on the incoming direction of the particle, on the status of the detector, on the cuts that each particular analysis uses for the suppression of the background, on the neutrino flavor and on the particular kind signal we are looking for (events induced by muons or by a cascade produced by neutral current/charged current interactions).
+We have astrophysical information about the neutrino flux and the response of the detector is included in the \textit{neutrino effective area} $A_\nu^{eff}(E)$, an experimental parameter which depends on the energy and on the incoming direction of the particle, on the status of the detector, on the cuts that each particular analysis uses for the suppression of the background, on the neutrino flavor and on the particular kind of signal we are looking for (events induced by muons or by a cascade produced by neutral current/charged current interactions).
 Only detailed and dedicated Monte Carlo simulations can determine the neutrino effective area.
+The relation between the neutrino effective area $A_\nu^{eff}(E)$ and the event rate $N_\nu$ at time $T$ is \cite{2010EPJC...65..649C,2019arXiv191009065N}